jaxtisapia/sports-bet-data-analysis/README.md

-# DATA ANALYSIS
+# SPORTS BET PREDICTION

 ### Introduction

-I've been gathering data of all matches in different leagues in different countries since August 2017 - About 20,000 matches (As at TODAY - I mean this very day - 30/01/2018)
+I've been gathering data of all matches in different leagues in different countries since August 2017 - About 20,000 matches (As at TODAY - 30/01/2018)

 As match data keeps adding up automatically, specific bet odds related to the match are also stored Hidden within this data are lots of precious gems.
 Already found one of such gems - xD